 The following internships are currently open:

-Purpose: Assist the Curator of Arms and Armor with a variety of tasks while working with the Worcester Art Museum's national-level collection of early arms and armor.
+Purpose: Assist the Director of Curatorial Affairs and Curator of European Art with a variety of tasks.
 Students will acquire first-hand curatorial experience while working closely with museum professionals.
 The project(s) will be developed based on the museum's needs and the intern's skills and will result in a portfolio-quality product.

 Duties and Responsibilities: